Home

 Things You Can Do for a Powerful Impact

-But don’t worry.
-You do not have to teach your child to read.
-She’ll learn how to do that in school.
-For right now though, there are many simple things you can do to send your child on the road to reading success.
+They’ll learn how to do that in school.
+For right now though, there are many simple things you can do to send them on the road to reading success.

 Pre-reading Strategies